cleverhans-lab/suitability/README.md

 ## Experiments and Results
 We evaluated the suitability filter extensively on datasets from the WILDS benchmark exhibiting real-world distribution shifts:

-* **FMOW-WILDS:** Satellite imagery (temporal/geographical shifts)
+* **FMoW-WILDS:** Satellite imagery (temporal/geographical shifts)
 * **RxRx1-WILDS:** Cellular microscopy (batch effects)
 * **CivilComments-WILDS:** Text toxicity (subpopulation shifts)

 Key findings include:

 * The filter reliably detects performance drops.
-For example, on FMOW-WILDS, it achieves 100% accuracy in identifying performance deteriorations greater than 3% (for `m`=0, `alpha`=0.05) as can be seen in the figure below.
+For example, on FMoW-WILDS, it achieves 100% accuracy in identifying performance deteriorations greater than 3% (for `m`=0, `alpha`=0.05) across over 29k individual experiments as can be seen in the figure below.
 * Combining multiple suitability signals generally yields robust performance.
 * Performance depends on factors like the magnitude of the accuracy difference, the chosen margin `m`, and the significance level `alpha`.